upyog/UPYOG/edcr/service/README.md

 3. Each ULB can be configured by adding an entry like tenant.{domain_name}=schema_name (city_name) in egov-erp-override.properties file.

 5. In the state schema, the state_name passed in the request and city code in the state.eg_table must be the same.
-Example, In the request tenant id is pb.amritsar, then in the state schema city table, the city code value should be pb.
+Example, In the request tenant id is pg.citya, then in the state schema city table, the city code value should be pg.
 For other schema this change is not required.

 5. Insert data into eg_city, in the city table domain URL value should be the same as configured tenant domain_name in the egov-erp-override.properties.